ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 ### Installing Wordpress and this theme

-1. Download [WordPress](https://wordpress.org/download/) into your project directory and add the "boilerplate" as a submodule in `wp-content/themes`
+1. Download [WordPress](https://wordpress.org/download/) into your project directory and add the "flexls" as a submodule in `wp-content/themes`
-2. Use **git submodules**, to add the "boilerplate" theme to `wp-content/themes`.
+2. Use **git submodules**, to add the "flexls" theme to `wp-content/themes`.
 *With ssh*: `git submodule add git@github.com:ATTCKDigital/boilerplate.git`
 *With HTTPS*: `git submodule add https://github.com/ATTCKDigital/boilerplate.git`
-3. Copy `.env`, `gitignore` (rename `.gitignore`), `.htaccess` and `wp-config.php` into the WordPress root
+3. From `__GET_STARTED_HERE`, copy `.env`, `gitignore` (rename `.gitignore`), `.htaccess` and `wp-config.php` into the WordPress root
 4. Go to https://api.wordpress.org/secret-key/1.1/salt/ and get new Authentication Unique Keys and Salts.
 Paste the generated snippet into `lines 67-74` of `wp-config.php` in the WordPress root
 5. Change the variables in the `.env` folder to match your local development settings.
 Once you have changed the variables, you will need to `restart apache`.
 From this point, you should be able to navigate to the local project url in the browser and finish the WordPress Install process.
 See below for description of each `.env` var.
-6. From the command line, navigate to the boilerplate PARENT theme and run `npm install`.
+6. From the command line, navigate to the flexls PARENT theme and run `npm install`.
 This will install all of the associated node modules.
-7. To compile css, js and assets, run `npm run dev` from inside the boilerplate PARENT theme
+7. To compile css, js and assets, run `npm run dev` from inside the flexls PARENT theme
 8. Copy the `flexls-child` theme into the themes folder and rename the theme to a project relevant name.
 Majority of the coding done will be done in the child theme.
 Any file added to the child theme with the same name as in the parent, will override the parent; EXCLUDING existing functions.
 9. Edit the WordPress `style.css` file to reflect the project specifics.
 10. Replace `screenshot.png` with a project relevant theme screenshot.
 11. Enable/disable Gutenberg blocks and set global variables for the project.
 See child theme `README.md` for details.
 12. Review child theme `functions.php` and enable/disable functions needed for project.

 #### .env Variables
-SetEnv FLEX_DB_NAME boilerplate --> the name of your local database SetEnv FLEX_USERNAME root --> the username of your local database SetEnv FLEX_PASSWORD root --> the password of your local database SetEnv FLEX_HOSTNAME 127.0.0.1 --> the host of your local database
+SetEnv FLEX_DB_NAME flexls --> the name of your local database SetEnv FLEX_USERNAME root --> the username of your local database SetEnv FLEX_PASSWORD root --> the password of your local database SetEnv FLEX_HOSTNAME 127.0.0.1 --> the host of your local database